-It should be remembered that in this period the Autodelta drivers represented the best Italian motor racing drivers of the time, and that Autodelta was a team in which the drivers lived in a serene environment, devoid of intrigue and favoritism.
+It should be remembered that in this period the Autodelta drivers represented the best Italian motor racing drivers of the time... and that Autodelta was a team in which the drivers lived in a serene environment, devoid of intrigue and favoritism foundprevalent in other teams.

 We recall that in those days the races reserved for prototypes had a similar, and sometimes higher, following to that of F1.

-Racing with a more powerful car enhanced Giunti's driving skills even more, who, paired with Nanni Galli, achieved excellent results...culminating in second place on the Madonie road circuit at the Targa Florio.
+Racing with a more powerful car enhanced Giunti's driving skills even more, who, when paired with Nanni Galli achieved excellent results...culminating in a second place finish on the Madonie road circuit at the Targa Florio.

 The 1968 season started in a bad way for Giunti, who had an accident in Daytona Beach that forced him to abandon competitions for a short time.

-He soon returned to the Targa Florio race, still recovering and with his arm wounds not yet healed, exalted the enthusiasts with a spectacular drive; in copy with Galli he nearly won overall, taking 2nd place behind Vic Elford's most powerful Porsche.
+He soon returned to the Targa Florio race, still recovering and with his arm wounds not yet healed, exalted the enthusiasts with a spectacular drive; in teaming up with Galli he nearly won overall, taking 2nd place behind Vic Elford's most powerful Porsche.